Esenin/AnyBenchmark/README.md

 AnyBenchmark
 =======================

-Abstract platform for testing performance
+Abstract platform for testing performance of algos and data-structures

 Lang: C++/Qt